The Fear Inventory, or, How to Invite Your Fears to Tea

-We can learn tools and strategies for letting those fears in, knowing that they do not necessarily have the final word.
+We can learn strategies for letting those fears in, knowing that they do not necessarily have the final word.

 Here’s the thing about fear and why it’s so important we develop a friendlier relationship with it.

 Fear hides our desires.

 When we let the fears have their say, we can find out more about what we really want.

 Here is an exercise that can help you to welcome in your fears and discover your courage.
 It’s called a Fear Inventory.